-Issue 32, number 2 is now available.
+Issue 33, number 2 is now available.
+This special issue on Recovering Alice Dunbar-Nelson for the Twenty-First Century, guest-edited by Katherine Adams, Caroline Gebhard, and Sandra A. Zagarell, is an exciting new contribution to the field.
 Please check out the contents under the “Current Issue” tab and find the full issue on Project Muse.

 Like us on Facebook; follow us on Twitter!